-Medical negligence or medical malpractice has a devastating effect on the lives of those affected and once the initial shock is over, then it’s time to start considering a medical malpractice claim.
+Medical negligence or medical malpractice has devastating consequences on the lives of those affected.
+Once the initial shock is over, then it’s time to start considering a medical malpractice claim.

-Once your claim has been deemed as viable then you and your team of lawyers need to start gathering evidence.
+Once your claim has been deemed as viable, you and your team of lawyers need to start gathering evidence.

 What qualifies as medical malpractice?